illiliti/eiwd/src/iwd.config.rst

        Sets the global default that tells **iwd** whether it should configure IPv6 addresses and routes (either provided via static settings, Router Advertisements or DHCPv6 protocol).
-This setting is disabled by default.
+This setting is enabled by default.
 This setting can also be overridden on a per-network basis.

    * - NameResolvingService